Underpinning Bioengineering

 Senior Lecturer, Faculty of Medicine and Dentistry, Queen Mary University of London

-• Professor Matteo Palma
+• Prof. Matteo Palma

 Professor of Physical Chemistry and Nanomaterials, Queen Mary Univeristy of London